levsero/test_embed/doc/architecture/decisions/0007-browser-testing-framework.md

 ##### API queuing
-We need to test complex API usecases and this includes using the `zE(() => {})` and `$zopim(() => {})` embedded onto a html page.
+We need to test complex API use cases and this includes using the `zE(() => {})` and `$zopim(() => {})` embedded onto a html page.
 Since having a separate html page for each test is unmaintable and not scalable, we should inject Javascript code onto the rendered html before the page loads.
 Cypress has a `onBeforeLoad` [handler](https://docs.cypress.io/api/commands/visit.html#Arguments) and here, we can inject the callbacks.

 ##### Running APIs during runtime
-Cypress provides [access](https://docs.cypress.io/api/commands/window.html#No-Args) to the window object during test execution, and hence, we can call APIs during runtime.
+Cypress provides [access](https://docs.cypress.io/api/commands/window.html#No-Args) to the window object during test execution, allowing us to call APIs during runtime.

 #### General Considerations
 ##### Advantages
 - Cypress supports making [http requests](https://docs.cypress.io/api/commands/request.html#Syntax) to backend services and mocking http requests.
 - All tests run in the browser.
-This means that Cypress can there is no need for object serialization or JSON wire protocols.
+This means there is no need for object serialization or JSON wire protocols.
 We will have full access to the Chrome Developer tools and have access to powerful debugging.
 - Cypress supports [plugins](https://docs.cypress.io/guides/tooling/plugins-guide.html#Use-Cases) that allow us to tap in node based processes if needed.
 - Chai-like testing syntax.
 - Powerful development environment that makes writing and testing so easy and quick.